Davis-Technical-College/CanvasAssistantBlazor/README.md

 - You have installed the correct version of the **.NET SDK (8.0 or higher)**.

 ### Additional Resources:
 For setup instructions specific to Visual Studio, refer to the [Visual Studio Setup Documentation](/docs/VisualStudioSetup.md).
 This includes guidance for running the project on DTC computers.

+For some common issues when setting up or launcing the program refer to [Extra Help Page](/docs/ExtraHelp.md)

 ---